 \subsection{F. Bimeron collapse mechanism}

-To obtain a meaningful measure for the thermal stability of solitons in CGT, we compute their average lifetime (cf. Eq.~(\ref{eq:Arrhenius})) within the framework of HTST \cite{bessarab2012harmonic}.
+To obtain a meaningful measure for the thermal stability of solitons in CGT, we compute their average lifetime [cf. Eq.~(\ref{eq:Arrhenius})] within the framework of HTST \cite{bessarab2012harmonic}.
 The general procedure is described in Section \ref{theory} and requires knowledge about the collapse mechanism for the annihilation of a soliton.
-An example of the energy along a minimum energy path (MEP) for the annihilation of a bimeron with $Q=-1$ at $B_z=0$~T is shown in Fig.~\ref{fig:bimeron_mep}(a).
-From the decomposition of the energy along the path into individual interactions, it becomes apparent that the energy barrier is dominated by exchange (red), arising from frustration between short- and long-range interactions (see Table \ref{table_dmi}): short-range FM coupling ($J_1, J_2, J_3$) competes with long-range AFM coupling ($J_4, J_5, J_6, J_7$).
+An example of the energy along a MEP for the annihilation of a bimeron with $Q=-1$ at $B_z=0$~T is shown in Fig.~\ref{fig:bimeron_mep}(a).
+From the decomposition of the energy along the path into individual interactions, it becomes apparent that the energy barrier is dominated by exchange (red), arising from frustration between short- and long-range interactions as visible in Table \ref{table_dmi}: short-range FM coupling ($J_1, J_2, J_3$) competes with long-range AFM coupling ($J_4, J_5, J_6, J_7$).